-Leadership Through Governance: Training Volunteers for Nonprofit Board Membership
+Leadership Through Governance: Training Volunteers for Nonprofit Board Service

-- In the NYJL’s Nonprofit Boards Clearinghouse, learn how to lead a nonprofit board with competence and confidence.
-Workshop topics include board roles and responsibilities, monitoring financial policies, understanding legal responsibilities, developing strategic plans, and effective leadership skills.
+- Nonprofit Boards Clearinghouse teaches nonprofit board leadership skills through workshops on topics that include board roles and responsibilities, monitoring financial policies, understanding legal responsibilities of board members, and developing strategic plans.

 Saturday, April 28, 2018, 8:30 a.m.–5:30 p.m.